-We are pleased to share that we intend to hold a series of smaller, shorter in-person Commencement ceremonies for our 2021 graduates on May 14-16 and 2020 graduates on May 22-23.
-We are responding to student interest in an in-person experience to mark this milestone in their lives and recognize their hard-earned achievements.
+SUNY New Paltz will host a series of smaller, shorter in-person Commencement ceremonies for our 2021 graduates on May 14-16 and 2020 graduates on May 22-23.
+We are excited to offer our students an in-person experience to mark this milestone in their lives and recognize their hard-earned achievements.

 Our plans follow extensive consultation between campus stakeholders and SUNY officials to ensure that our ceremonies are consistent with state and federal public health guidelines.
 We are also prepared to pivot to a fully virtual celebration if COVID-19 positive case numbers increase or state and local guidance restricts in-person events in mid-May.
 We are in contact with county health officials about our plans and will make adjustments as needed.

-More details about our 2021 Commencement plans can be found below and will also be posted at https://newpaltz.edu/commencement/.
+More details about our 2021 Commencement plans can be found below.

-President Donald P. Christian and Interim Provost Barbara Lyman will preside at each event and confer students’ degrees.
-Our smaller ceremonies will have a maximum of 200 participants at each (including graduates, faculty and staff support, and a much-reduced stage party), to meet state regulations and capacity limits for outdoor gatherings.
+Our ceremonies will have a maximum of 200 participants at each (including graduates, faculty and staff support, and a much-reduced stage party), to meet state regulations and capacity limits for outdoor gatherings.